Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Proof of Theorem (the Synchronous Case)

-We make use of the error propagation graph proposed in \cite{chen2016generalized} to characterize the residual estimation error of channel estimation.
-For completeness, we describe the idea of error propagation graph in the following.

-An error propagation graph for device $k$ is a subgraph induced by the neighbor discovery Algorithm~\ref{algo:suuc_cancel}, which contains the device nodes that are recovered before device $k$, and have paths to device $k$ in the bipartite graph.
-Fig.~\ref{fig:err_prop} illustrates the error propagation graph for device $2$.
-In the error propagation graph, device 0 is estimated from singleton bin-a in the first iteration and its values are subtracted from the connected bins-b and c.
-In the second iteration, bin-b becomes a singleton bin.
-Device 1 can be detected and its values are subtracted from bin-c.
-In the third iteration, bin-c becomes a singleton bin and device 2 is detected.
+We make use of the error propagation graph proposed in \cite{chen2016generalized} to characterize the residual channel estimation errors. \XC{The error propagation graph is a directed subgraph induced by the device identification Algorithm~\ref{algo:suuc_cancel}.
+It begins from some singleton subcarriers.
+Every singleton subcarrier points to the device node that should be detected based on it.
+Every device node in the graph points to all subcarriers it is then cancelled from.
+Fig.~\ref{fig:err_prop} illustrates the error propagation subgraph concerning device 2.
+In the error propagation graph, device 0 is estimated from singleton subcarrier-a and its values are cancelled from the connected subcarrier-b and subcarrier-c.
+In a subsequent iteration, subcarrier-b becomes a singleton.
+Device 1 can be detected and its values are cancelled from subcarrier-c.
+In a third iteration, subcarrier-c becomes a singleton and device 2 is detected. }